Dr. Seuss Activities

 This Dr. Seuss preschool classic is pure fun.
 Get your youngest readers hooked on the magic of Seuss with these fun classroom activities.

-- Seussville Preschool Printables: Here’s a collection of Cat in the Hat printables to make a packet or dole out one by one as surprises throughout the school year.
-We like the birthday cake maze and colorful addition printables best, but there are over a dozen to choose from.
+- Seussville Preschool Printables: Here’s a collection of Dr. Seuss activities, featuring the Cat in the Hat, to make a packet or dole out one by one as surprises throughout the school year.
+We like the birthday cake maze and colorful addition Dr. Seuss activities best, but there are over a dozen to choose from.

 - Cat in the Hat Fine Motor Games: This Montessori-inspired activity help kids grip and move pom poms to decorate the Cat’s famous hat.
 You can also use the top hat printable for an art project to send home afterwards.